 In the contact center you want to be able to deliver interactions from any channel to the right person, in one single inbox with a full history of engagement.
 Put your customer in touch with the person who is best placed to help, with all of the information they need at their fingertips and turn every contact into a great customer experience.
 Breaking down silos, it gives you the opportunity to now train agents on numerous different channels.

 When you have better visibility of your customers journey and experience, you can keep improving and innovating to ensure you can deliver the best value and the best customer experience.

-You need to future proof your contact centre platform by increasing the choice of channels you are offering your customers, implement a strong omni-channel strategy and review your customers journeys continuously.
+You need to future proof your contact center platform by increasing the choice of channels you are offering your customers, implement a strong omni-channel strategy and review your customers journeys continuously.

-In order to offer a consistent customer experience, contact centre’s need to:
+In order to offer a consistent customer experience, contact center’s need to:

 - Match the customers a choice of channels to communicate.
 The key point here is the customers should experience the same level of service over all channels, whether that be WhatsApp, webchat or phone call.
 How do you ensure a consistent experience across all channels?
 Train your agents on how to communicate on various different channels.

-Contact centres now more than ever will have the ability to take proactive approach to customer service.
-Instead of relying on the customer to tell you how unhappy they are, by simply analysing the number of different types of interactions, you will be able to gauge a typical journey a dissatisfied customer takes and use this insight to mitigate this from reoccurring elsewhere.
+Contact centers now more than ever will have the ability to take proactive approach to customer service.
+Instead of relying on the customer to tell you how unhappy they are, by simply analyzing the number of different types of interactions, you will be able to gauge a typical journey a dissatisfied customer takes and use this insight to mitigate this from reoccurring elsewhere.